 Third, with respect to the ANC's assertion that OP did not conduct an independent study of the Application, the Board disagrees.
 OP's report and testimony at the hearing make clear that OP fulfilled its duty to "review and comment" on the requested relief and make its own assessment of whether the applicable standards for approval were met.
-(11-Y DCMR § 405.8(a).)
+11-Y DCMR § 405.8(a).
 The ANC has pointed to no evidence to suggest otherwise.
-The Regulations only require that OP "report on the application's compliance" with the special exception standards.
-(11-Y DCMR § 405.4.)
+The Regulations only require that OP "report on the application's compliance" with the special exception standards; there is no requirement that OP or any other agency undertake an independent impact analysis.
+11-Y DCMR § 405.4.